Back from the dead, two soap operas woo viewers online

-LOS ANGELES (Reuters) - The biggest drama in soap operas these days isn’t who’s cheating, fighting amnesia, or waking up from a coma.
+LOS ANGELES, April 26 (Reuters) - The biggest drama in soap operas these days isn’t who’s cheating, fighting amnesia, or waking up from a coma.
 It’s whether the backstabbing and love triangles that hooked afternoon TV viewers will work on the Internet.

 In a bold wager to revive canceled ABC soaps “All My Children” and “One Life to Live,” a pair of Hollywood veterans are taking the 40-year-old dramas online, remaking them for lifelong fans and a younger, Internet-savvy audience.